Missouri Tigers football: History

 Missouri's football program dates back to 1890, and has appeared in 37 bowl games (including 11 major bowl appearances: four Orange Bowls, four Cotton Bowls, two Sugar Bowls, and one Fiesta Bowl).
 Missouri has won 15 conference titles and 5 division titles.
 Entering the 2025 season, Missouri's all-time record is 721–593–52 (.547).

-Since 2012, Missouri has been a member of the Southeastern Conference (SEC).
-Home games are played at Faurot Field ("The Zou") in Columbia, Missouri, named for hall of fame coach Don Faurot.
+Missouri has been a member of the Southeastern Conference (SEC) since 2012.
+Home games are played on Faurot Field at Memorial Stadium, in Columbia, Missouri, named for hall of fame coach Don Faurot.
+The student section originally became known as "The Zou", a nickname that has since been applied to the entirety of the Memorial Stadium environment.

-Hall of famer Gary Pinkel, coach from 2001 to 2015, has the most wins in Missouri football history, setting that mark with his 102nd win in the AT&T Cotton Bowl on January 3, 2014.
-Pinkel's record with Mizzou after his final game on November 27, 2015, is 118–73.
+Gary Pinkel, a Hall of Fame coach who led Missouri from 2001 to 2015, is the winningest coach in Missouri football history.
+He earned his 102nd victory in the AT&T Cotton Bowl on Jan.
+3, 2014, setting the school record, and finished his tenure with a 118-73 record and a .618 winning percentage.

-Barry Odom took over as head coach for the 2016 season, following Pinkel's retirement.
-Odom would be fired following the 2019 season after going 25–25 overall and 13–19 in the SEC over 4 seasons at the helm.
+Barry Odom became Missouri’s coach in 2016 after Gary Pinkel retired.
+He was fired after the 2019 season, compiling a 25-25 overall record and a 13-19 mark in SEC play over four seasons.

-Since the 2020 football season, the team has been coached by Eliah Drinkwitz.
-Drinkwitz has returned the Mizzou football program to prominence, with back to back 10+ win seasons and Top 25 finishes in the 2023 and 2024 seasons.
+Eliah Drinkwitz took over in 2020 and led Missouri to back-to-back 10-win seasons and top-25 finishes in both 2023 and 2024.